 7. View Discomfort as Growth

+Counselors often remind clients that change can be painful, as humans prefer familiar routines and responses.
+Feeling discomfort after being vulnerable can indicate an opportunity for growth.
 To be vulnerable with another person is a display of trust–both trust and healthy communication are essential for building relationships.
 Acknowledge the strength you exhibited by being vulnerable with another person.
-Also, remind yourself that this discomfort is a sign of personal growth and that over time, discomfort lessens.
+Also, remind yourself that this discomfort is a sign of personal growth and discomfort lessens with time.

 8. Reframe Vulnerability as a Strength

-In many cultures, vulnerability is viewed as a weakness.
+Many cultures view vulnerability as a weakness.
 However, being willing to share your true self with others takes courage–this fact alone makes vulnerability a strength.
 Honesty is essential to healthy relationships.
-When you’re able to be honest about who you are, you show just how strongly invested you are in another person.
+When you can be honest about who you are, you show just how strongly invested you are in another person.
+If you are feeling weak after being open with someone, focus on the ways vulnerability exemplifies strength.
+Embrace this mindset to learn to love yourself.
+To be vulnerable is to take a risk and push through existing barriers.

 9. Recognize That Perspectives Differ